Database Imports

 Note

 We'll continue watching your external database and automatically update your PlanetScale database with any changes using Binary Log File Replication.
 In other words, any writes made directly to your external database will also appear in your PlanetScale database.
 This ensures you won't experience any data loss while updating your application's connection string to point at PlanetScale.
-For example, if a user makes a new comment on your blog application during this stage of the import, the comment will be written to both databases no matter which database the application was pointed at.
-This ensures you won't experience any data loss while going through the import process, or if you decide to cancel the import into PlanetScale.
+For example, if a user makes a new comment on your blog application during this stage of the import, the comment will be written to both databases, no matter which database the application was pointed to.
+This ensures you won't experience any data loss while going through the import process or if you decide to cancel the import into PlanetScale.

 Once you're ready for PlanetScale to become your primary database, click "Enable primary mode" to move to the next stage.